joelhay/joelhay/_posts/Wsj-Story.md

+---
+layout: post
+title: We were right!
+C19 is already everywhere and most people don't know it!
+description: We were right!
+C19 is already everywhere and most people don't know it!
+image:
+tags: COVID-19
+comments: true
+---

 We were right!
 C19 is already everywhere and most people don't know it! {#h.vodbc7qh6t6i .zfr3Q .JYVBee dir="ltr" style="text-align: center;"}
 -----------------------------------------------------------------------